Vyral/scott-paskerian/_posts/2019-06-06-why-a-pre-approval-is-so-important-to-homebuyers.md

 {% include youtube.html %}

-Do you want to avoid the anger, frustration, and annoyance of not being prepared when you go out searching for your first home? **Here’s what you need to do first in order to get ready to first your home.**
+Do you want to avoid the anger, frustration, and annoyance of not being prepared when you go out searching for your first home? **Here’s what you need to do first in order to get ready to search for your first your home.**

 Real estate is always in the news.
 Inventory is at an all-time low, and finding the right home is difficult.
 Although it can be challenging, there are ways for you to be prepared for when you’re ready to start that search.